Oregon and Portland Taxes

 In January of 2001 Oregonians may begin to invest in the Oregon College Savings Plan.
 This state-sponsored plan meets the federal qualifications for special tax status as a Qualified Tuition Savings Program (QTSP).

-Oregon residents can deduct up to $2,000 per year from their Oregon taxable income ($1,000 if married and filing separately).
+Oregon residents can deduct up to $2,310 for a single taxpayer and $4,620 for couples filing jointly.
 Contributions made until April 15th qualify for a deduction for the previous year.

 For more information or to enroll see Oregon College Savings or call 1-86-OR-Savings (866-772-8464).